google/live-transcribe-speech-engine/README.md

 AMR-WB, and Opus (in an Ogg container).
 For the former two, we leverage the Android framework's encoder.
 FLAC is a lossless codec (unlike most audio codecs) and will get you roughly a factor of 2 in data compression.
-It introduces a few hundred seconds of latency, but is quite acceptable in most cases.
+It introduces a few hundred milliseconds of latency, but is quite acceptable in most cases.
 AMR-WB offers a much more appealing compression ratio, but in relatively noisy conditions performs very badly for speech recognition.
 We do not recommend using AMR-WB for speech recognition under any circumstances.